aelshehawy/academic-kickstart_ash/content/blog/alexandria/index.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title =""
-subtitle = "Tastes of Egypt"
+subtitle = "Views of Egypt"

 # Order that this section will appear in.
 weight = 1